When museums and art galleries are your idea of hell...

 Why you should go: the Eiffel Tower, great shopping, beautiful parks, tasty food, 2,000 years of amazing architecture, friendly people (yes, really).
 There's so much to do.
 What we've listed here just scratches the surface.

 A quick note about accessibility in Paris: everywhere you go there are cobbled streets and steps, and Metro stations have very few lifts (elevators) or escalators.
 It’s not easy to get around if you’ve got a pushchair or use a mobility device so we recommending planning your routes carefully.
-You should also keep an eye out for Paris’s little footpath surprises: dog poo.

 Everything’s free unless stated.